I Came, I Saugatucked, I Conquered

 Being the erudite strapping young buck that I am, I’ve never had need for Internet dating.
 Oh sure, I’ve poked around in the past looking for anyone I knew online in order to make fun of them, but that was before it became such a commonplace – and arguably successful – industry.
 However, now that CTMQ is widely known and read by various New England hiking circles, I will be in position to Internet hike-date, so to speak.
 In fact, I’ve solicited it as most of these trails are point-to-point and require two cars.
 My wonderful wife can only take so much of this nonsense.

-And so it was, I met a fellow Connecticut 400 traveler named King Whistle via email. (“Trail names are commonplace in hiking circles.
-It’s corny at first, but you get used to it.)
+And so it was, I met a fellow Connecticut 400 (aka CFPA Blue Trails Challenge) traveler named King Whistle via email. (“Trail names are commonplace in hiking circles.
+It’s corny at first, but you get used to it.”)
 After checking psychopath credentials on each other (both married with kids, have stable employment, and the clincher – we both drive Volkswagens), we set a date for our hike.
 As King Whistle wrote, “You and I may be the only people willing to drive [all the way out to Redding] for a 7 mile hike.”

 Yeah, that may be true, but let the record show that the King is ten times worse than I am when it comes to this CT-400 project.
 He feels the need to hike each and every inch of every trail described in the CFPA CT Walk Books.
 While admirable, that’s a bit insane; or as King’s first email to me was headed, “OCD is Me!”
 I plan on doing much the same over the coming years, but for some places it’s just not practical.

-Then again, maybe he has more time because he’s not obsessed with hitting 400 museums.
+Then again, maybe he has more time because he’s not obsessed with hitting hundreds of museums.
 Hmmmm.
 Anyway, King invited along another friend, Abacus.
 We were to meet at 7:30 AM at the southern trailhead – which meant waking up around 5:45 or so for both of us.
 (We both have toddlers; so this is not a problem, even on a Sunday.)
-My drive westward was uneventful except for the 40 or Chinese folks in the random Southington Starbucks at 6:15 in the morning.
+My drive westward was uneventful except for the tourbus load of 40 or folks in the random Southington Starbucks at 6:15 in the morning.
 Fortunately, they let me ahead of them for some much appreciated caffeine.

 I hadn’t really studied the map to the trailhead as well as I should have, which resulted in a few inefficient route choices.
 And yet, with a lead foot and good driving skills, I wound my way along the Saugatuck Reservoir to find the other two guys waiting for me, not more than 3 minutes “late.”
 We drove back north to the other end and noted that the trail crossed the road about seven times.
 “No biggie, we’ll always know where we are at least.”